(Weak) Twisted post-groups, skew trusses and rings: Introduction

 \subsection{Outline of this paper}

-This paper is organized as follow.
-In Section \ref{2}, we introduce (weak) twisted post groups, and give some examples.
-In Section \ref{3}, we study the inner structure of twisted post groups.
-In Section \ref{4}, we investigate the relationship between skew trusses and (weak) twisted post groups, and give an equivalent characterization of Rota-Baxter system of groups.
-We also study the relationship between post groups and rings.
-In Section \ref{5}, we define twisted post Lie algebras.
-And we investigate their connections with differentiations of twisted post Lie groups.
-In Section \ref{6}, as the Hopf algebra analogues of (weak) twisted post Lie algebras, (weak) twisted post Hopf algebras are introduced.
-It is shown that the category of Hopf trusses and the category of weak twisted post Hopf algebras are isomorphic.
+This paper is organised as follows.
+In Section \ref{2}, we introduce (weak) twisted post-groups and provide several examples.
+Section \ref{3} is devoted to the study of their internal structure.
+In Section \ref{4}, we investigate the connections between skew trusses and (weak) twisted post-groups.
+The relationship between post-groups and rings is also discussed.
+In Section \ref{5}, we define twisted post-Lie algebras and consider their connections with the differentiations of twisted post-Lie groups.
+In Section \ref{6}, we introduce (weak) twisted post-Hopf algebras as the Hopf algebra analogues of (weak) twisted post-Lie algebras.
+Finally, we show that the category of weak twisted post-Hopf algebras is isomorphic to the category of Hopf trusses.\\